LLPs and tax on members

 Areas for LLPs to consider

-The members of the LLP should review their LLP agreement and arrangements for members’ pay.
+The members of the LLP should keep under review their LLP agreement and arrangements for members’ pay.
 The top five actions to consider are:

 1. Suitable LLP agreement